 Where is the Start and End Point of Sideshow Bob by VarsityBike Trail?

-Begins with a trail alongside the cliff-face of Bowmont park, then into a short tree section, onto the cliffs again, and finish through trees to a pathway in the middle of Bowmont Park.
+Begins with a trail alongside the cliff-face above Dale Hodges Park, then into a short tree section, onto the cliffs again, and finish through trees to a pathway in the middle of Bowmont Park.